This site is about birds, so what do drinking straws have to do with our avian friends?

 Royal Caribbean Cruises and Ikea announced bans of plastic straws.

 A&W Canada announced plans to switch to paper straws.

 Starbucks announced plans to abandon straws in 2020.

 Straws Impact on the Environment

-So what’s the big deal about these thin pieces of plastic and they at the center of a growing environmental campaign aimed at convincing people to stop using straws to help save the oceans?
+So what’s the big deal about these thin pieces of plastic and why are they at the center of a growing environmental campaign aimed at convincing people to stop using straws to help save the oceans?

-A straw may not seem like a lot, when its usage is added up, plastic straws create a big problem for the environment.
+But when its usage is added up, plastic straws create a big problem for the environment.